Walker-TW/CV/README.md

 #### Self-Driven

+My first line of code was written in Python on a Thursday and by that Monday I had over 2000 lines of code in my starting directory (none of it was that great).
+Yet I was hooked, and after contacting various people in the industry the best way to break in, I chose Makers Academy because it is a self lead curriculum.
+There I ran retro's for my entire cohort, planned group Meet-ups and based on my own interest in Spotify data sketched out [my final project](https://github.com/Walker-TW/Front-End-Vishual), set group goals and drove my team to project completion.

+Additionally, I have a continous track record of completing self made goals.
+The most demonstratable of these is my love of travel whihc often sees me setting a place to live or visit and then overcoming finical, personal and bureaucratic obsticals to achieve this.
+From dealing with month long visa processes to working two jobs to pay for dream travel to building a bed in the back of my car and driving Australia's interior.
+I use this self drive not only to pursue my personal but my work objectives as well.

 - Start and follow through own projects
 - Learnt coding on my own while working full time job
 - Korean knocking on doors?
 - Dual degree time managment
 - Build a bed back of car

 #### Leadership